Miami Grill

-Miami Grill, formerly Miami Subs Grill, is a privately held restaurant chain, based in the US state of Florida.
-The chain has approximately 30 locations, the majority of which are in Miami-Dade, Broward, and Palm Beach County Florida.
-The company's menu consists of such items as wings, philly cheesesteak sandwiches, and Gyros along with items from Arthur Treacher's and Nathan's Famous hot dogs, all of which operate co-branding agreements with Miami Grill, and which were corporate siblings of Miami Subs from 1999–2007.
+Miami Grill, formerly Miami Subs Grill, is an American privately held restaurant chain, based in the US state of Florida.
+The chain has approximately 30 locations, the majority of which are in Miami-Dade, Broward, and Palm Beach counties of Florida.
+The company's menu consists of such items as wings, philly cheesesteak sandwiches, and Gyros along with items from Arthur Treacher's and Nathan's Famous hot dogs, all of which operate co-branding agreements with Miami Grill, and which were corporate siblings of Miami Subs from 1999 to 2007.

 History

 Founding

 The founder of the company, Gus Boulis, helped build the Mr. Submarine, now known as Mr. Sub, restaurant chain in Canada from a single location to over 200 locations, after which he retired to Florida.
 In 1980, he opened another restaurant in Key West called Mr. Submarine, which later expanded into Miami Subs Grill, offering a greater variety of food, all cooked to order.